TheKikGen/USBMidiKliK4x4/README.md

       F0 77 77 78 0C 08 0F 01 02 09 00 06 07 F7

-## Function 0E - Intellithru midi routing rules
+## Fn 0E - Intellithru midi routing rules

 When USB midi is not active beyond a defined delay , the "intelligent" MIDI THRU can be activated automatically.
 In that mode, the routing rules are changed to the routing rules defined for the thru mode.